-Over twenty-one years later, Lori is proof that a positive mindset, determination to combine Western medicine with Eastern modalities, and pursuit of wellness sustains life.
+Over twenty-three years later, Lori is proof that a positive mindset, determination to combine Western medicine with Eastern modalities, and pursuit of wellness sustains life.

 Known for her ability to inspire patients and caregivers, Lori helps others push through cancer and disease.
 Her counsel always begins with guidance to stay the course and never give up.

 With candor and kindness, Lori coaches others to approach life with a productive and action-oriented mindset.
 She recommends maintaining an alkaline body where disease cannot grow.
 Lori’s foundation for a healthy body includes integrating Isagenix nutritional cleansing and replenishing products into her daily routine.

 Lori, alongside her husband John, challenges others to create a life of dreams – even after facing a stage four cancer diagnosis.
 Continued IV therapy – a triple dose of Herceptin every 21 days – doesn’t dampen Lori’s spirit.
 A champion for living life to its fullest, Lori asserts: “Baby steps are good.
 Choose to love life by eating well, thinking well and moving well.”